wbcsd/data-exchange-protocol/decisions/log/0034-common-urn-structure-productIDs.md

 |<Additional examples here>   | | | |

-### URN Namespace Format
+### 2. PACT Common Namespace Format
-Include additional specification to the ProductID Data Type:
+Additional specification to be included in the PACT technical specification and added to the ProductID Data Type:

 Each productId MUST be a URN.

 If the data owner (SCA) wishes to use a product identifier for which an existing URN specification exists, the relevant specification SHOULD be used.
 See https://www.iana.org/assignments/urn-namespaces/urn-namespaces.xhtml for existing specifications.

 If the data owner (SCA) wishes to use a product identifier for which an existing URN specification does not exist, the data owner SHOULD use the following format:

-    urn:<namespace TBD>:$fqdn-of-issuer$:$entity-idtype$:$id$
+    urn:pact:$fqdn-of-issuer$:$entity-idtype$:$id$

+> See [RFC8141](https://www.rfc-editor.org/rfc/rfc8141) for URN format details.

-- `urn:<namespace tbd>` is the fixed sub-string to identify the URN Namespace.
-The community must form consensus regarding the schema, and this will be registered with IANA.
-See below for further details.
+- `urn:pact:` is the fixed sub-string to identify the URN Namespace.
+Based on feedback from the community we propose the use of **pact** as the recommended namespace.
+See below for considerations.

 - `$fqdn-of-issuer$` is the fully qualified domain name of the organization issuing the identifier.
 The issuer of the code can be a company or an initiative (e.g., WBCSD, TFS).
 The fully qualified domain consists of top-level domain, domain, and sub-domain.
 Ideally the fully qualified domain points to the product specification.